-Gilmour can inspire new-look Scots
+What lessons can Scotland learn from Euros?

 A highly creditable draw with England at Wembley was bookended by chastening defeats by Czech Republic and Croatia in Scotland's first appearance at a major finals for 23 years.

-Creating goal-scoring opportunities wasn't a problem for Scotland at Euro 2020, but converting them was a different matter.

-Callum McGregor's strike in the 3-1 defeat by a Luka Modric-inspired Croatia, a loss that extinguished hopes of progressing from Group D, was the only goal of their campaign.
+Creating goal-scoring opportunities wasn't a problem, but converting them was a different matter, with Callum McGregor's strike in the 3-1 loss to a Luka Modric-inspired Croatia, Scotland's only goal at the tournament.

-Scotland have lost their opening match in five of their last six appearances at a major tournament, failing to score on five occasions in that run.
+With the World Cup qualification campaign up and running again, what tactical lessons have Scotland learned from Euro 2020 and how will the national side evolve?

 - Forrest & Taylor added to Scotland withdrawals